Raissa D'Souza

 Raissa M. D'Souza is the Associate Dean of Research for the College of Engineering and a Professor of Computer Science and Mechanical Engineering at the University of California, Davis as well as an External Professor and member of the Science Board at the Santa Fe Institute.
-She was elected a Fellow of the American Physical Society in 2016 and Fellow of the Network Science Society in 2019.
+She was elected a Fellow of the American Physical Society in 2016, Fellow of the Network Science Society in 2019, and Fellow of the American Association for the Advancement of Science in 2024.
 D'Souza works on theory and complex systems.

 Early life and education

 When D'Souza was younger she faced the personal choice of going to college or moving to Paris to become a fashion designer.
 She eventually settled on university and studied physics at the University of Illinois at Urbana–Champaign.
 She earned her doctoral degree in theoretical physics at the Massachusetts Institute of Technology (MIT) in 1999, where she worked with Mehran Kardar and Norman Margolus.
 After graduation, she worked in both the fundamental mathematics group at Bell Labs and the Theory group at Microsoft Research.
 She held a visiting research position at the École Normale Supérior and the California Institute of Technology.